Shyam Saran

 Shyam Saran (born 4 September 1946) is an Indian career diplomat.
-He joined the Indian Foreign Service in 1970 and rose to become the Foreign Secretary to the Government of India from 2004 to 2006.
+He joined the Indian Foreign Service in 1970 and rose to become the Foreign Secretary to the Government of India from 2004 to 2006, during the PMship of Manmohan Singh.
 Prior to his appointment as the Foreign Secretary he served as India's ambassador to Myanmar, Indonesia and Nepal and as its High Commissioner to Mauritius.
 Upon retiring as the Foreign Secretary, he was appointed the Prime Minister's Special Envoy for Indo-US Civil Nuclear Issues and later as Special Envoy and Chief Negotiator on Climate Change.

 Until 2015, Shyam Saran was the Chairman of the National Security Advisory Board under the National Security Council.
 He also served as the Chairman of Research and Information System for Developing Countries — an autonomous think tank specializing in studies on economic and trade related issues.
 He regularly comments and speaks on politics and foreign policy issues and is a contributor to multiple magazines and newspapers.

 In 2011, in recognition of his contribution to the civil service, he was awarded the Padma Bhushan - third highest civilian honor in India.